Concurrent Alcohol and Lortab Abuse

 Alcohol and Lortab Abuse question 1

-Alcohol and Lortab abuse each present with their own signs and symptoms.
+Alcohol and Lortab abuse each present with their own their own individual effects and symptoms.
 However, some of these symptoms appear to be very similar to each other.

 Signs and Symptoms of Alcohol Abuse